NisimAtiya/OP_Y2S2M2/README.md

 ./encoder codecB "Hello, world!"

 If the specified codec is not valid or there is an error loading the shared library, the program will output an error message and return a non-zero exit code.

+# shell tool:

+Usage and System Environment This program is a shell program named stshell.
+The program is written in C language and can be compiled and run on a Linux system.

+Usage Once the program is compiled, you can run it using the following command: ./stshell

+This tool Be able to run CMD tools
+This tool Be able to redirect output with “>” and “>>”, and allow piping with “|”, at least for 2 following pipes.
+For example: "ls -l | grep aaa | toilet
+This tool Be able to stop running tool by pressing Ctrl+c, but not killing the shell itself.
+To exit this tool enter the exit command